Our Vision

 Our Mission

 To create a vibrant and resilient economy through the recruitment, retainment, and growth of business to preserve our quality of life.
-This mission is achieved by workforce development, enabling business capacity, supporting affordable housing for the community workforce that is essential for long-term economic sustainability, and fostering public and private partnerships.
+Our mission is achieved by fostering public and private partnerships that enable building business capacity, supporting attainable housing for the community workforce that is essential for long-term economic sustainability and providing workforce development.

 Meet Our Staff